 Using Second Mortgages for Educational or Emergency Expenses

 Second mortgages offer homeowners a way to pay off student loans or pay for their child’s continued education.
 Since it comes at a much lower interest rate, this is often a better option than an education loan.
 As long as the education costs are within the equity of your house, second mortgages will cover them.
 Second mortgages can also come in handy if you need cash in a hurry, as they allow you to spend a portion of the equity in your home; however, since you set the amount of the portion, you won’t overspend.
 Second mortgages eliminate the risk debt accumulation and overspending that come from using credit cards to pay off emergency expenses.

-Ultimately, opting for a second mortgage with help from Canadalend.com may just be your best bet for getting out of certain financial situations.
+Ultimately in the GTA, opting for a second mortgage with help from Canadalend.com may just be your best bet for getting out of certain financial situations.